 It will also be up to China, BRI countries and local communities where energy projects are proposed to work together to determine the balance between meeting urgent energy access needs with cheap coal and the broader concern of minimising local air pollution and carbon emissions.

-Click here to see a map of China’s overseas coal investments since 2015 produces by the CEE Bankwatch Network and chinadialogue.
+Click here to see a map of China’s overseas coal investments since 2015 produced by the CEE Bankwatch Network and chinadialogue.